adamant/adamant.language.reference/src/types.md

 # Types

 Types in Adamant are divided into two main categories: *value types* and *reference types*.
 Both value and reference types may be *generic types*, which take *generic parameters*.
 Generic parameters can be types (both value and reference types) or values.
-Generic parameters that are types are called *type parameters*.
-Finally, *optional types* can act as value types or reference types.
+Generic parameters that are types are called *type parameters*. *Optional types* can act as value types or reference types.
+Finally, *variable reference types* aka *ref types* a special form of reference with their own rules.

 ```grammar
 type